Each of the checklists

 according to the State of Observed Species report 19,232

-new species were described in 2009 (IISE
+new species were described in 2009 (ESF

-described since 1992 (Catalog
+described since 2004 (Catalog

-of Fishes).
-Some parts of the world are also much
+parts of the world are also much

 more poorly